feliciakusuma/system-integration-assignment3/README.md

 ## Project Description

 A simple Flask REST API for managing a small in-memory collection of books.
-It supports listing, reading, creating, updating, and deleting books.
+It supports listing, retrieving, creating, updating, and deleting books.

 ---